winton/stasis/README.md

 In your controller:

     before 'index.html.haml' do
-      # any class variables set here will be available to your template
+      # class variables created here will be available to your template
       @something = true
     end